elsayedelmandoh/Medical-Image-Analysis-with-VGG16-ResNet-CNN/README.md

 ## Project Objectives
-In this project, you will build Convolutional Neural Network (CNN), VGG16, and ResNet models for medical image analysis, such as X-rays or MRIs, for detecting diseases or abnormalities.
-The goal is to analyze medical images, such as X-rays or MRIs, to detect diseases or abnormalities.
+Developed multi-models to analyze X-ray medical images for detecting diseases or abnormalities.
+Utilized VGG16 with a training accuracy of 74% and a test accuracy of 77%.
+Implemented a ResNet model, achieving a training accuracy of 93% but a test accuracy of 62%.
+Additionally, trained a custom CNN model with a training accuracy of 74% and a test accuracy of 62%.

 1. **Exploratory Data Analysis (EDA):** Analyze the dataset, explore correlations between features, and handle outliers or missing values.

 2. **Preprocessing:** Preprocess the dataset by splitting it into training and testing sets.
 Normalize pixel values to prepare for model training.

-3. **Build CNN Model:** Utilize TensorFlow and Keras to build a CNN model.
+3. **Build CNN Model:** Utilize TensorFlow and Keras to build a VGG16, ResNet and CNN model.
 Experiment with different architectures, activation functions, and learning rates to find the optimal model for medical image analysis.

 4. **Model Evaluation:** Evaluate the model's performance using metrics such as accuracy, precision, recall, and F1 score.
 Visualize the results with confusion matrices.